rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Unique metric names

 ### Behavior:
- * Annotation: check for baseline attribute: move out of annotation storage.
  * "Cannot detect encoding" checks for anything that reads streams as text?
+ * Concurrency: lock should be performed on entire benchmark run.
+   + Subtask: Support for concurrent competiton runs (stub code were removed at master afd9977, restore, then fix).
+Use case: load testing.
- * ??? concurrent runs.
+   + Subtask: concurrent runs.
 Disallowed as it will break concurrent file annotations
  * metric info: flags enum of column kinds to add into summary
  * Rule to ignore individual metric annotations (do not annotate / current only etc?)
- * Merge failed & adjusted messages into one?
+ * Merge failed & adjusted messages for multiple benchmarks into single message?
- * ??? positive values only flag for metric info (discarded as there is SingleValueMode.FromZero)
  * ???
 Integer metrics without unit scale (for total GC count)
  * Revisit caching methods for analyser (all those members should contain `cache` in name).
  * Add cache invalidation policy (limit of 1000)
- * xUnit: improve capture of console output.
-Pass xUnitWriter as a logger instead.
- * Diagnosers: faster options for diagnosers run??
+ * ???
+Diagnosers: faster options for diagnosers run?
  * Variance for SingleValueMetricCalculator / PercentileMetricCalculator
  * Optional relative time metric - better diagnostic if there's not empty attribute for it but the metric is not listed in config.
  * Check Code.BugIf assertions.
 Replace with messages where possible.
- * Concurrency: lock should be performed on entire benchmark run.
  * Rerun if sources were adjusted from log?
  * Prev run log : cache + reread only if local & size/date/checksum(?) changed!!!
- * Display-only metrics (only as columns? .ctor arg to the metric? bad as will silently remove as duplicates (dups removed by AttributeType)
+ * Display-only metrics (only as columns? .ctor arg to the metric? bad idea as these will be removed silently as duplicates (dups removed by AttributeType)
- * Expected time metric: to 95th percentile.
- * Interface for last run analysis - discarded, no real use case for it.

 ### Messages:
  * 'No logged XML annotation for Test00Baseline found.
 Check if the method was renamed.' => add metric names to message